A Child Care Proceedings Case Study

 At the review meeting, the social workers said they would be taking the matter to Court, on the grounds that the mother can’t prioritise the safety of the children over her relationship with the father.
 They also argued that her home conditions were still unacceptable and made an application for an Interim Care Order, seeking removal of the children.
 They applied for an Interim Care Order so they could share Parental Responsibility with the parents.

-At the first hearing, our Child Protection Solicitors contested the application for the mother and persuaded the Court that the father had not been honest about having unsupervised contact, and that he said this because he was angry with the mother for not letting him live in the home any longer.
+At the first hearing, our Care Proceedings Solicitors contested the application for the mother and persuaded the Court that the father had not been honest about having unsupervised contact, and that he said this because he was angry with the mother for not letting him live in the home any longer.

 We also argued that the mother had been open about how she had been struggling to cope, and that social workers hadn’t put enough support in place to help her manage at a very difficult period of her life.